abeltay/advent-of-code-2025/README.md

 > Note: All task input files are excluded from the repository with ".gitignore" – we should not post them publicly, as Eric Wastl asks for: [Tweet](https://twitter.com/ericwastl/status/1465805354214830081).

 # To run the scripts
-1. Run `make DAY=01 prep` with the day number.
+1. Run `make prep DAY=01` with the day number.
 The example here is for Day 01
 2. Run `make input` to download the input file into the day's folder

 ## To set up cookie for `make input`